romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the purpose of Teams within a GitHub organization?
+Q: What is the purpose of Teams within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **To group organization members who share common responsibilities, enabling simplified repository access management and collaboration**